 Our Development Engineering team was in charge of developing the widget and making it available to our users in just a few weeks’ time - materialising the work of the other teams.

-One of their challenges was to find the best way to process the vast amount of data (millions of database entries) so it can be visualized simply as bar charts.
+One of their challenges was to find the best way to process the vast amount of data (millions of database entries) so it can be visualised simply as bar charts.
 Grab’s engineers had to achieve this while making sure performance is as resilient as possible.

 There were two options in doing this: